Styyx1/Ruvaak-Readme/README.md

 ### Power Attacks

 Power Attacks are performed with the help of [Elden Power Attack](https://www.nexusmods.com/skyrimspecialedition/mods/66711) and the keybinds for it are set in the Elden.ini in said mod.
-By default it uses the ``G`` key for kb&m and the ``LB`` key for gamepad
+By default it uses the ``Shift`` key for kb&m and the ``LB`` key for gamepad

 ### Help I can't open locks

 Check out your Lockpicking perk tree.
 The perk mod is designed that way so you better spec into Lockpicking to get all the loot.

+### Can't use Crafting Stations

+Check out the perk mod as it restricts usuage for every crafting station and way more.
+Open the Skill menu and browse through the perks to see for yourself.

 ### Tweaking the Game Settings